 You are aiming for a total number of hours on the Direct Service Agreement (DSA) of approximately 24 hours/week.
 There is always some variation among interns for targeted hours depending on the activities and training goals they have each semester.
-This description provides a guide but not a template, so you are likely to have questions while mapping out your schedule.
+Additionally, the distribution of hours allocated to each task may need to shift at times based on your training needs and/or the center's clinical needs.
+Thus, this description provides a guide but not a template.
+You are likely to have questions while mapping out your schedule.
 Be sure to talk to the Director of Training, Programming, and Outreach (Angela Enno, Ph.D.; hereafter referred to as the Training Director) and your primary supervisor as you are working on the plan for your Fall Semester service delivery and training activities.